Profile

 Abstract

-This country profile of South Sudan provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing to South Sudan between 2000 and 2022.
+This country profile provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing in South Sudan from 2000 to 2022.
 It includes granular information on key trends in China’s loan and grant-financed commitments, its lending portfolio, ESG risks in its infrastructure projects, and contractual safeguards adoption and implementation.

-Between 2000 and 2022, China has directed $5.6 billion in loan and grant-financed commitments and 171 projects to South Sudan.
-Before South Sudan joined the Belt and Road Initiative (BRI) in 2018, nearly all (99%) of its financial flows from China (2013–2017) came through commodity prepayment arrangements, however since 2018, China’s portfolio has shifted toward infrastructure development, including major projects like the construction of the Juba-Terekeka-Yirol-Rumbek Road.
+From 2000 to 2022, China directed $5.6 billion in loan and grant-financed commitments for 171 projects in South Sudan.
+Before South Sudan joined the Belt and Road Initiative (BRI) in 2018, nearly all (99%) of its financial flows from China (2013-2017) came through commodity prepayment arrangements.
+However, since 2018, China’s portfolio in South Sudan has shifted toward infrastructure development, including major projects like the construction of the Juba-Terekeka-Yirol-Rumbek Road.

 Featured Authors